-Past decade of 'exceptional heat' likely to be hottest on record: Report
+Past decade of exceptional heat likely to be hottest on record wmo report

 The decade 2010-2019 is likely to go down as the warmest on record due to exceptional global heat driven by greenhouse gas emissions, a report by World Metereological Organisation has found.
 The agency also said that 2019 is well on its way to be the second or third warmest year.